paultcochrane/blog-travis-ci-com/_posts/2014-02-13-our-companys-work-values.md

 department](http://jackealtman.com/customer-service-isnt-a-department), it's a
 business value.

-### Ongoing Communication instead of Daily Standups
+### Ongoing communication instead of daily standups

 There are no daily standups in our workflow.